Texas State Cemetery: History

 After the death of Edward Burleson in 1851, the Texas Legislature arranged for his burial on land formerly belonging to Andrew Jackson Hamilton.
 In 1854, the Legislature established a monument at Burleson's grave-site for $1,000 and purchased the surrounding land.
 The burial ground was virtually ignored until the Civil War, when Texas Confederate officers killed in battle were buried there.
 In 1864 and 1866 more land was purchased for veterans' burials.
 An area of 1 acre was also set aside for graves of Union veterans (all but one later removed, to Fort Sam Houston National Cemetery in San Antonio).
 The remaining Union soldier is Antonio Briones, who was left at the request of his family.
 He is interred alone in the far northeast corner of the cemetery.

 Because the Texas Confederate Men's Home and the Confederate Women's Home were located in Austin, more than two thousand Confederate veterans and widows are interred at the State Cemetery.
 Most were buried after 1889.
 The last Confederate veterans in the Cemetery were reinterred in 1944; the last widow, in 1963.

 In 1932, the State Cemetery was little known and had no roads.
 There was a dirt road running through the grounds of the Cemetery linked to what was then called Onion Creek Highway.
 The road kept its highway status when Texas historian Louis Kemp brought it to the attention of the Texas Highway Department that the road running through the Cemetery should be paved.
 The roads, which are officially designated as State Highway 165, are dedicated to Kemp, and were for a time known as "Lou Kemp Highway".
 Kemp was also the driving force behind the reinterment of many early Texas figures in time for the Texas Centennial in 1936.

 The cemetery was added to the National Register of Historic Places in 1986, but by the early 1990s, the State Cemetery had fallen into disrepair—suffering from vandalism and decay—and was unsafe to visit.
 In 1994, after noting the condition of the Cemetery, Lieutenant Governor Bob Bullock initiated a three-year project that added a visitor center and renovated the cemetery.
 In 1997, there was a re-dedication and a reopening of the State Cemetery.

 A three-person Texas State Cemetery committee oversees operations at the cemetery.
 Thomas N. "Tom" Sellers (appointed by Governor Greg Abbott) is chairman.
 James L. Bayless (Speaker's appointment) and Carolyn Hodges (appointee of the lieutenant governor) also serve.
 Nathan Stephens is the Administrator and the senior historian is Will Erwin.

 Former Governor and United States President George W. Bush announced his intention to be buried in the State Cemetery.
 However, in August 2018, Bush decided he and his wife will be buried at his presidential center following their deaths.

-Statistics

-As of 2023, buried in the Texas State Cemetery are: